FAQs

 5. In each CSNA course, what is the difference between the “classroom” portion and the “mentored instruction” portion?

-Each CSNA course is comprised of a classroom portion, which is taught at the BA, and a mentored instruction portion, which starts immediately following each class, in which the Christian Science nurse is actively employed at a Christian Science nursing facility.
-See “CSNA Course Schedule” for information about the duration classroom and mentored instruction portions.
+Each CSNA course is comprised of a classroom portion, which is taught at the BA, and a mentored instruction portion following each class, in which there is side-by-side mentoring provided in the ministry of Christian Science nursing.

 The BA has rooms in the Rest and Study area of the facility which are designated for use by individuals enrolled in each CSNA course.
-These rooms are comfortably designed for longer stays and include a study area and small kitchenette in each room.
-Guests also have access to other amenities nearby including a full-scale kitchen, sunroom, laundry, and other study rooms.